 In fact, she was the first person in her family born in the country.

-“I am thankful to my family who made the move to Panama more than 70 years ago,” Julia told me when she and I met two years ago.
+“I am thankful to my family who made the move to Panama more than 70 years ago,” Julia told me when she and I met three years ago.

 “It was my forward-thinking grandfather who took the brave decision to venture into the unknown,” Julia explained.
 “He moved from China to Panama in 1949.
 Then, slowly but surely, he was able to bring the whole family over in the early 1980s.”

 Sophia, our Editorial Director, meantime, was also born an expat but not in Panama.

 “What brings you to Panama?”
 I asked when interviewing her for her LIOS position four years ago.

 Sophia had been living in Colombia, working as a teacher, and, as she put it, she “was looking for a lifestyle upgrade.”

 Marketing Manager Abby likewise arrived in Panama four years ago.

 “My mom is Panamanian,” she explains, “so, when things got uncomfortable in Venezuela and it was clear it was time for us all to relocate, Panama was the most sensible option.

 “My family decided to move to Chiriquí, but I wanted to be in the city,” Abby says.
 “I wanted a fresh new start for everything… and that’s what Panama has given me.”